Over 25 years ago, Lynea Lattanzio dedicated her home, her property,

 a no-kill, nonprofit sanctuary, rescue and adoption center for cats.

-Lynea has rescued thousands of animals from shelters, abusive homes, and abandonment... and had thousands more spayed and neutered.
+Lynea has rescued tens of thousands of animals from shelters, abusive homes, and abandonment... and has helped get thousands more spayed and neutered.

 It takes lots of (wo)manpower and time to take care of The Cat House.

 One of our most valuable and multi-tasking staff members is Tammy Barker, who currently serves as the Assistant Shelter Director, the Petco Adoption Facility Manager (and she's also President of the Board of Directors!).
 She does off-site adoptions at our Fresno Petco adoption center, facilitates hundreds of spays/neuters for the community, coordinates TNR efforts, fosters a multitude of kittens, transports to other rescues out of town, co-chairs the Fundraising Committee, and leaps tall buildings in a single bound!
 (Not really, but she IS the force behind our twice-a-year Open House fundraisers!)

 Kitten Quarters Supervisor

 Karla Cortez has been with the Cat House since 2004.
 Karla is the supervisor of our Kitten Quarters 1 and 2.
 Kitten Quarters 2 is where the kittens with medical issues go.
 Karla’s duties include, but are not limited to, answering the always-ringing phones, setting up appointments for spaying, neutering, potential adoptions and assisting with cat surrenders.
 Karla gives visitor tours, manages the online adoptable cats, as well as tending to the daily tasks of cleaning up after, feeding and caring for our many residents.
 If that isn’t enough work, Karla also takes home foster kittens.
 Karla runs the Kitten Quarters with a calm, efficient hand.